HimashiRathnayake/SER/README.md

 # SER
-This repository contains the code used to develop a Speech Emotion Recognition System.
+This repository contains the code used to develop a speech emotion recognition system.